 Input tax can be claimed on hospitality expenses only if it includes the basic amenities provided to the employees.
 If hospitality is given for the purpose of attending events or entertainment purpose for Customers, Shareholders, Potential Customers, Officials, etc., such costs will be considered to be entertainment in nature and the VAT incurred shall not be recoverable.

-VAT treatment of compensation-type payments: If payment is not a consideration for supply, then there is no VAT due on payment.
-If you have to charge VAT, there must be supply of goods or services.
-If any payment does not relate to supply of goods or services, then the payment is not subject to VAT.
+If payment is not a consideration for the supply, then there is no VAT due on the payment.
+If you have to charge VAT, there must be a supply of goods or services.
+If any payment does not relate to the supply of goods or services, then the payment is not subject to VAT.

-Below, a few situations are mentioned where a payment may or may not be treated as consideration for supply of goods or services.
+Below, a few situations are mentioned where payment may or may not be treated as consideration for the supply of goods or services.

 These are as follows: